DDejviDD/Teaching-TWEB-2018-Project-GMServer/README.md

 Like I said, we have a server.js that will communicate with the github api to fetch the infos about certains users from certain country.
 The choosen ones are in the utils/sample.js file.

 Once the datas are gatered, we go through them and count the number of line for every languages found.
 Once it's done the result is send as a JSON to the caller.
-We have a mongodb database to keep the fresh data up to one hour.
+We have a mongodb database to keep the fresh data up to three hour.
 Once they are expired, we clean the database and fetch the new ones.
 This makes the successive research a lot faster.

 ## Hey, I'm a bad developper and I want to steal your app, how do I do that ?
 Hey, bad developper, if you're really desperate, I'll try to teach you how to work on our Api.